T-square electric resistivity and its thermal counterpart in RuO$_2$

 The phase space for electron-electron scattering grows quadratically with temperature.
-This generates a $T^2$ contribution to the electric resistivity, $\rho$, in addition to the $T^5$ term originating from electron-phonon scattering \cite{ziman2001electrons}.
+It has been known for decades \cite{Landau1936,Baber1937} that this leads to a $T^2$ contribution to the electric resistivity, $\rho$, in addition to the $T^5$ term originating from electron-phonon scattering \cite{ziman2001electrons}.
 Therefore, the low-temperature resistivity is expected to follow:

 Here, $\rho_0$ is the residual resistivity due to disorder. $A_2$ and $A_5$ are the prefactors of the $T^2$ and $T^5$ resistivity terms, respectively.
 Their relative weight determines the temperature window of their prominence.